LAST UPDATED: 3rd January 2023 by The Editorial Team

-Summary: Learn how to prepare the surface to lay a tile, fix a ceramic wall tile, cut a tile, fit cut tiles, grout a tile, tile an internal corner, tile an external corner, tile a window recess, cut tiles in a curved line and drill a hole through a tile.
+Summary: Step by step guide and video showing how to prepare the surface to lay a tile, fix a ceramic wall tile, cut a tile, fit cut tiles, grout a tile, tile an internal corner, tile an external corner, tile a window recess, cut tiles in a curved line and drill a hole through a tile.

 Ceramic tiles are widely used in bathrooms and kitchens.
 There is an extensive range of tiles available differing in size, colour and decorative design.
 Ceramic tiles are usually sold in boxes of a specified number but can also be purchased singly or by the square metre.